PeppSnackarn/Network-Assignment/README.md

 Create a player prefab with a NetworkObject component.

-Implement a basic movement script that uses Unity’s Input system.
+Implement a basic movement script that uses Unityâ€™s Input system.

 Synchronize player movement across the network using NetworkTransform or a custom script.